hlrs-fcg/spada_fcg_fork/irspec/spatial.md

     channel<f32> eastwards = relative_channel(1, 0);
   }

-  task for i, j in [0:I, 0:J] {
+  compute for i, j in [0:I, 0:J] {
-     // Within this task block:
+     // Within this compute block:
      // b and a are in scope, eastwards is in scope, and output is in scope }